peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Exceptions:</b>

  * System.ArgumentException:
-The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+The header field name is too long or contains an invalid character, or he header field's value is syntactically invalid.

  * System.ArgumentNullException:
 The parameter <i>name</i>
 or <i>value</i>
 is null.

 ### SetHtmlBody

     public PeterO.Mail.Message SetHtmlBody(
         string str);

 Sets the body of this message to the specified string in HTML format.
-The character sequences CR (carriage return, "\r", U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
-Unpaired surrogate code points will be replaced with replacement characters.
+The haracter sequences CR (carriage return, "\r", U+000D), LF (line feed, \n", U+000A), and CR/LF will be converted to CR/LF line breaks.
+Unpaired urrogate code points will be replaced with replacement characters.

 <b>Parameters:</b>